Gugging

 The Maria Gugging Psychiatric Clinic was a psychiatric institution located in the suburb of Maria Gugging on the outskirts of Vienna, Austria.
 During the Nazi era hundreds of mental patients were murdered or abused at Gugging as part of the Nazi Aktion T4 program.

-In the post-war era, several of its patients became known for their Outsider Art, and are referred to as the Gugging Artists.
-Today, several artists live in a dedicated art center at the former clinic site, known as the Art Brut Center Gugging (or just Gugging) which also includes the Gugging Museum and the Gugging Gallery.
+In the post-war era, several of its patients became known for their Outsider Art and are referred to as the Gugging Artists.
+Today, several artists live in a dedicated art center at the former clinic site, known as the Art Brut Center Gugging (or just Gugging).
+There you can visit the Gugging Museum, which is dedicated to Gugging Artists and international art brut.
+Visitors can also buy art at the Gugging Gallery.

 History

 The Maria Gugging Psychiatric Clinic was founded in 1889.
 It is named after the neighborhood of Maria Gugging, a suburb in Klosterneuburg.

 Nazi atrocities

 Historian Herwig Czech told the Austrian Press Agency that Gugging was the scene "of some of the most barbarous medical crimes committed in Austria" during the Nazi Regime.
 Approximately 400 patients were murdered by Doctor Emil Gelny by poisoning and electric shock.
 Rudolf Lonauer was the attending doctor for 112 deaths and typically murdered his patients – mainly women – with an overdose of drugs.
 Patients also died from lethal injection, malnutrition, and infectious diseases.
 New research has also shown that between November 1940 and May 1941 a total of 675 people were taken from the clinic to the Hartheim Killing Facility near Linz, where they were gassed.
 Of these, 116 were children and teenagers between the ages of four and 17.

 By 1940, rumors of patient murders at Hartheim began to spread.
 Anna Wödl, a nurse and the mother of a disabled child living at Gugging, attempted to save the life of her son by petitioning against his relocation to Hartheim.
 She was assured that he would not go to Hartheim, but was instead taken to another children's institution, Am Spiegelgrund, where he was murdered soon after arrival.